Graph Of Negative Exponential Function

 The basic negative exponential function, -e<sup>x</sup>, can be further transformed to model diverse situations.
 We can introduce parameters to shift, stretch, or compress the graph:

-These transformations allow us to tailor the negative exponential function to fit various models and data sets.
+These transformations let us tailor the negative exponential function to fit various models and data sets It's one of those things that adds up..

 Real-World Applications